Ta'zieh: In Iranian culture

-The appearance of the characteristic dramatic form of Persia known as the ta'zïye Mu'izz ad-Dawla, the king of Buyid dynasty, in 963.
-As soon as the Safavid dynasty was established in Persia in 1501 and the Shiism of the Twelvers adopted as the official sect, the state took interest in theater as a tool of propagating Shiism.
+Mohammad B. Ghaffari introduced renowned theatre directors Peter Brook and Jerzy Grotowski to ta'ziyeh during the Shiraz Arts Festival in Shiraz, Iran prior to the Iranian Revolution of 1978-79, where he produced and directed several dramas from the ta'ziyeh cycle.
+He subsequently produced ta'ziyeh performances at the Festival d'Avignon in France in 1992, and most notably at the Lincoln Center Festival in New York City in 2002 featuring performers from traditional taziyeh troupes in Iran, to widespread critical praise.
+This production and its preparation was presented in a documentary film, The Troupe, directed by Rabeah Ghaffari.

+The development of ta'ziyeh as a dramatic form

+Neither native Persian literature, nor Western travelers noted any theatrical productions in Muharram prior to the 19th century.
+Ta'ziyeh therefore is to be seen as a modern form of theater likely originating around the first decade of the 19th century and not from the Safavid period as Gobineau asserted.
 The development of ta'ziyeh reached its peak during the Qajar period thanks, in particular, to the great interest shown by the Qajar Kings, especially Nasser al-Din Shah (1848-1896).
 A most important development during this period is that "due to popular demand," performances of ta'ziyeh were no longer restricted to the month of Muharram and the following month of Safar, but extended to other times throughout the year.
 In the beginning, there were only certain dates in the Shiite calendar when ta'ziyeh could be performed.
 For example, the ta'ziyeh of the martyrdom of Ali, the first Shiite Imam and the fourth caliph, was performed on the 21st of Ramadan, the day Ali died from a sword wound.
 Popular appreciation of this dramatic form encouraged the growth of the ta'ziyeh repertory.
 Other stories from the Islamic tradition as well as biblical stories and Iranian national legends were incorporated.
 Since staging a performance involved a great deal of effort, a ta'ziyeh group would usually perform in the same place for several days, mixing the Muharram repertory with what we can call the fringe ta'ziyeh plays.
 Among these plays, we finally come across comedies, or more accurately, satires, concerning various perceived enemies of the Shiites.
-In particular, these satires concentrated on Umar, Uthman, and Abu Bakr, the three caliphs who, according to popular Shiite belief, were instrumental in preventing Ali from becoming the first caliph/Imam after the death of Prophet Muhammad.
+In particular, these satires concentrated on Umar, Uthman, and Abu Bakr, the three caliphs who, according to popular Shiite belief, were instrumental in preventing Ali from becoming the first caliph/Imam after the death of Muhammad.